alfiepates/alfiepates.me-old/content/about.md

 +++

 Hey!
 I'm Alfie.
 I'm an audio engineer, hobbyist developer and general internet moron.
+This is my website, where I blog about music technology, computers, and the occasional bit of programming.